ozoromo/big-brother/docs/API documentation/databasemanagement.md

 def update_login(**kwargs)
 ```

 Updates the status of the login of one user with a certain
 user_uuid or username.

-Keyword arguments:
+**Arguments**:

-user_id -- ID of the user of which you want to log in.
+- `user_id` - ID of the user of which you want to log in.
 You can only set
   either the user_id or the username otherwise you are going to get an error.
-username -- Username of the user which you want to log in.
+- `username` - Username of the user which you want to log in.
 You can only
   set either the user_id or the username otherwise you are going to get an error.
-time -- The timestamp of the login you want to update.
+- `time` - The timestamp of the login you want to update.

 <a id="DatabaseManagement.BBDB.register_user"></a>